NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 10/31 - Scheier - The proposed DesignSpecification:AirTerminal:Sizing object contains many fields that currently exist on some AirTerminal objects, but not others.

 1. Should users expect the new fields to be used solely for sizing the AT or will some also have an effect on the HVAC simulation?
+For example, for VAV AT's, will the "
+2.
+3.
+4.
-For example, for VAV AT's, will the "Design Spec OA Object Name" field on the new DesignSpecification:AirTerminal:Sizing object have an effect on the HVAC simulation of minimum airflow as is now done for the AT:SingleDuct:VAV:NoReheat and AT:SingleDuct:VAV:Reheat objects?
+5. Spec OA Object Name" field on the new DesignSpecification:AirTerminal:Sizing object have an effect on the HVAC simulation of minimum airflow as is now done for the AT:SingleDuct:VAV:NoReheat and AT:SingleDuct:VAV:Reheat objects?

 	*MJW 1.
 Good point - I didn't think about those overlaps.
 The intent of the proposal was that the new sizing object would work the same way that `Sizing:Zone` currently works - just for sizing.
 Maybe a better solution is to allow generic `Sizing:Zone` objects that aren't linked to a specific zone?
 Or to shorten the proposed new object to be exactly like `Sizing:Zone`.*